ukmac/ukmac.github.io/_posts/2020-12-08-daily-post.md

 ![](/images/2020-12-08-daily-post/outboundspam.jpg "Outbound spam filter policy")

 To fix this I needed to add a new Outbound policy that blocked all users from autoforwarding but excluded the Helpdesk shared mailbox.
+The rule below does this and the best part is changes are effective immediately so no waiting for 12 hours for mail rules to take effect.

 ![](/images/2020-12-08-daily-post/outboundrule.jpg "Additional outbound rule")

+A long day but hopefully one where I learned something about the way that mail policies work.